linuxyz/tinypxy/README.md

 or execute the *tinypxy* execution directly.
  `tinypxy 0.0.0.0:1080`

+## Run with systemd

+The `contrib/tinypxy@.service` is provided as an exmple systemd unit definition.
+Please copy it to `/etc/systemd/system/`, then use `systemctl start tinypxy@8088` Here `8088` can be replaced with the prfered TCP port number.

 # License
 *tinypxy* is distributed under the terms of both the MIT license and the Apache License (Version 2.0).